Michlalah Yerushalayim Linda Pinsky School for Overseas Students (Machal)—S. Daniel Abraham Israel Program

 Every student has a Rav Mechanech, a Rakezet and a madricha assigned to her.
 In addition the Rosh Machal and Program Director are available for her at all times.
 Machal has a Guidance Center with professional psychologists and social workers to provide counseling.

-The eim bayis, madrichot and Rosh Machal are responsible for overall supervision.
+The eim bayis, madrichot, Director and Rosh Machal are responsible for overall supervision.
 There is an on-campus curfew every night of the week.
-In keeping with its philosophy, students are allowed to leave campus without checking-out.
+In keeping with the school’s philosophy, students are allowed to leave campus without checking-out.

 Michlalah has a no-tolerance policy.